RodrigoSarmento/ros_autonomous_robot/README.md

 Building
 ------------
->>>Create a catkin workspace >> http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
+-Create a catkin workspace >> http://wiki.ros.org/catkin/Tutorials/create_a_workspace.

->>>Create a new path in src and copy everything to this path.
+-Create a new path in src and copy everything to this path.

->>>In path "CMAKE" change file "Findaruco.cmake" to your file Findaruco.cmake, this file can be found in your building Aruco path
+-In path "CMAKE" change file "Findaruco.cmake" to your file Findaruco.cmake, this file can be found in your building Aruco path

->>>In path catkin_ws use in terminal "catkin_make" and it is done.
+-In path catkin_ws use in terminal "catkin_make" and it is done.

->>>The explanation of all applications and how to use is in "application" path.
+-The explanation of all applications and how to use is in "application" path.

 License
 ------------